-The deadline for receipt of all Letters of Intent is March 3, 2014 at 5:00 p.m.
+The deadline for receipt of all Letters of Intent is June 16, 2017 at 5:00 p.m.
 EST. Please refer to the Glenn/AFAR Letter of Intent .
 Incomplete applications will not be considered.
 All Letters of Intent must be emailed to email@example.com.
 The Letters of Intent will be reviewed by a committee.
-Applicants will be notified by April 15, 2014, and a subset of applicants will be invited to submit a full application by June 16.
-Final awards are announced by late August, and the award start date is October 1, 2014.
+Applicants will be notified by mid-July 2017, and a subset of applicants will be invited to submit a full application by late August 2017.
+Final awards are announced by late September, and the award start date is October 1, 2017.
 AFAR will not provide reviewer critiques to any applicants at any review level.

 For Glenn/AFAR Letter of Intent, click here.

 Click here for our Frequently Asked Questions page.